microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/Patient?_address-city='XXXXXXX'&_revinclude=MedicationRequest:patient:medication.code=1234567
 ```

-**Note:** Because of the potential for "open-ended" searches with `_include` and `_revinclude`, the number of returned results with these search parameters is capped to an arbitrary limit on the FHIR service in Azure Health Data Services.
+**Note:** Because of the potential for "open-ended" searches with `_include` and `_revinclude`, the number of results returned from these searches is capped to an arbitrary limit on the FHIR service in Azure Health Data Services.

 ### Exercise Task